 Popular Flowers with Many Meanings

 Freesias, with their delicate scent and lovely shape, represent innocence, friendship, trust and thoughtfulness.
-Popular in wedding bouquets, freesias come in a wide range of colours that make any room a little more special.
+Common flowers in wedding bouquets, freesias come in a wide range of colours that make any room a little more special.
 Give these flowers to make someone feel a little more special, too.

 Hyacinths (Hyacinthus orientalis)